 Stone-walled, wide-windowed and dressed in navy, the beach-house-style bar above the restaurant wears the sea on its sleeve: model boats, conch shells and wooden decking are everywhere.
 The long wooden bar is stocked with spirits and the wine list draws heavily from the vineyards of Campania.

 Breakfast in bed from 7.30am to 10.30 am.
-Lunch, drinks, dinner and evening snacks can be ordered from 11am to midnight.
+Lunch, drinks, dinner and evening snacks can be ordered from noon to 11pm.

-Capo la Gala Hotel & Spa is in Vico Equense on the Amalfi Coast, halfway between Sorrento and Pompei and less than an hour’s drive from Naples.
+Hotel Capo La Gala and Wellness is in Vico Equense on the Amalfi Coast, halfway between Sorrento and Pompei and less than an hour’s drive from Naples.

 The airport in Naples is 30 kilometres away from the hotel.
 From the UK, British Airways flies from London Gatwick.
 EasyJet connects Europe, with regular flights from the UK, Geneva, Milan, Madrid and Berlin.